 🧵 Pattern FAQs

-You can use the skull granny square on cardigans, pillows, blankets, bags—you name it!
+You can use the granny square pattern on cardigans, pillows, blankets, bags—you name it!

 Yes, you can.
 Just ensure you adjust the stitches from sc, dc, and tr for even sides on the granny square.